Sustainable Materials Management of (Bituminous) Asphalt Roofing – Request For Proposals

-The Asphalt Institute Foundation is pleased to announce a request for proposals (RFP) on a third topic from the inaugural Strategic Asphalt Research Symposium in 2017 — Roofing Asphalt Sustainability.
-Research into the sustainability of the bituminous (asphalt) roofing materials is intended to focus on the significant issues that ultimately will ensure a sustainable future of the asphalt roofing industry.
+The Asphalt Institute Foundation (AIF) is pleased to announce a request for proposals (RFP) on a third topic from the inaugural Strategic Asphalt Research Symposium in 2017 – “Sustainable Materials Management of (Bituminous) Asphalt Roofing”.
+Research proposals are needed to develop sustainable materials management (SMM) practices that will conserve resources, reduce landfill waste, and reduce costs while maintaining the quality performance of (bituminous) asphalt roofing products.

 Understanding that strategic research can take many forms, and in the interest of cultivating innovation and creativity in the received proposals, the AIF has elected not to impose a pre-defined rigid framework around work plan, deliverables, funding, and timeline.
 However, the proposals are expected to adhere to the general guidelines described in this document.

-Reference documents that may be downloaded include the following:
+Reference documents (listed below) that may be downloaded include the following:

 The proposal is expected to have a maximum limit of 10 pages, with the following items excluded from the page limit: